katjagrace/katjagrace.github.io/_posts/2020-10-06-pastoral-meanings.md

 <span style="color:grey">*Or we could finish reading that George Saunders essay?*</span>

-We finished it--'Stay open, forever, so open it hurts, and then open up some more, until the day you die, world without end, amen.'
+We finished it-'Stay open, forever, so open it hurts, and then open up some more, until the day you die, world without end, amen.'
 Remember?

 <span style="color:grey">*Oh yeah.
 Alright then.*</span>